The Overwhelmed Brain

 Slowly and systematically, my behavior toward her caused her to close up little by little, making it harder for her to allow herself to love me, and allow me to love her.

 In this article, I want to dive into this a little deeper and perhaps break down the process we go through when we’re judging someone.
 I can speak from both sides of the coin from firsthand experience.
-Though, I’ve been fortunate in many ways to not have some of the problems others have had like addictions, which may have been a determining factor in why I became so judgmental.
+Though, I’ve been fortunate in many ways not to have some of the problems others have had like addictions, which may have been a determining factor in why I became so judgmental.

 But let’s figure this out as we go along.
 Perhaps you can relate to what I’m talking about.